Pretty sure the I'm a Scientist live chats are the only reason I know what day of the week it is :)

-My research work is about making new materials by combining two different types of molecules.
+I didn’t start my career interested in chemistry education, that’s grown over the past 12 years that I have been a lecturer.
+Before then, my research interests were in materials chemistry.
+My research was about making new materials by combining two different types of molecules.
 That way we get the best properties of each type of molecule and some new ones.

 Some of the molecules look like honeycombs .
 This family of materials are called zeolites and they have lots of uses.
 They are used in washing powder, as catalysts to speed up reactions and get better products, and sometimes even in cheese shops!
 The holes in the zeolites (called pores) soak up small molecules such as smelly gases from stinky cheese.
 Zeolites have also been fed to farm animals to stop their wind smelling so much!

 The other family of molecules are called dendrimers, and they look a bit like snowflakes.
 They are polymers so are related to things like nylon and the stuff plastic drink bottles are made of.
 They are beautifully symmetric, and can be used in all kinds of ways.